handayaniarum/motionsign-ml/README.md

-# motionsign-ml
+# MOTION SIGN - Machine Learning Model
-Machine Learning repo for Motion Sign
+This is a repository for building the Machine Learning model for the Motion Sign application, a sign language learning app for Indonesia language (SIBI)